Critics’ Picks: May 29 - June 4, 2015

 Spain’s celebrated Kulunka Teatro troupe previously performed this wordless mask-theater study of an elderly couple faced with Alzheimer’s at LATC in 2012, and its return is a must-see proposition.
 By focusing on the basic physicality of behavior and response, with recurring details defining specifics of character and situation, the seamless, brilliantly performed piece achieves a witty eloquence and touching humanity that belies its lack of verbal text through pure creative theatricality.
 Don’t miss it.
-(David C. Nichols) Through June 7.
+(David C. Nichols) Ends Sunday, June 7.
 Read more

 'Around the World in 80 Days'

 Mark Brown’s adroit reduction of Jules Verne’s classic globe-trotter is a regional staple.
 Its buoyant Actors Co-op revival reminds us why.
 Director Rhonda Kohl deftly balances narrative sobriety and daft hilarity, gleaning nonstop invention from ace designers and a wonderful ensemble, whose disciplined abandon and sheer versatility amount to a group tour de force that drives this delightful confection.
-(Through June 14).
+(Ends Sunday, June 14).
 Read more

 'I and You'

 The Los Angeles premiere of Lauren Gunderson's latest play, directed by Robin Larsen, could be a testimonial to the power of intimate theater.
 The story of two high school students wrestling with a report on Walt Whitman evokes an Afterschool Special, duly ticking off the markers of teen angst, then abruptly opens out into a stunning exploration of cosmic interconnectedness.
 (Margaret Gray) (Ends this Sunday, June 21) Read more